ranveerchaudhary/Cipher/README.md

 >Even if you don't use a cipher, always include a comma in your password.
 It will break the CSV format if your password ever gets leaked.

 The processed data was then input into a meticulously designed neural network implemented using Keras.
 The model underwent extensive training over hundreds of epochs, with hyperparameters finely tuned to capture the intricate non-linear patterns associated with password strength.
 The result?
-A cutting-edge password analysis system that precisely evaluates the robustness of the generated password, and if Cipher says it's strong, then it's really strong — even by military standards.
+A cutting-edge password analysis system that precisely evaluates the robustness of the generated password, and if Cipher says it's strong, then it's really strong — even by military standards.</p>

 <div align = "center">
   <img src = "https://github.com/ranveerchaudhary/Cipher/blob/main/readme-assets/weakpasscipher.png">